seb1k/pinginfo/README.md

 # pinginfo
 Shell script that writes to a file when a server loses internet

-Write in /root/pingtest.txt each time the server is started and loses internet (ping on 8.8.8.8 every minute)
+Write in /root/pingtest.txt each time the server is started or loses internet (ping on 8.8.8.8 every minute)

 Example : (/root/pingtext.txt)